 What Is the Amount of Liver That Is Safe to Consume During Pregnancy?

 It is safe to consume 65 to 75 grams of well-cooked liver per week to gain health benefits; however, the portion may vary because the liver coming from different sources have different levels of retinol.
-Some might be advised to reduce the quantity and frequency of eating liver to avoid health complications.
+Some might be advised to reduce the quantity and frequency of eating liver while pregnant to avoid health complications.
 It is generally in your best interest to keep its consumption restricted to once a week or twice a month.

 So, in what forms can you eat liver during pregnancy?
 Read below to know more.

 In meat preparations, the liver is generally presented in more than one style, in order to suit different palates.
 As much as the source might govern its edibility, the style generally doesn’t.
 You can, therefore, go for the following forms of liver: